prisma-utils/prisma-utils/libs/prismerge/README.md

 ## Pro Tips

-You can also use a custom npm-script to align these commands, like so:
+You can also use a custom `npm` script to align these commands, like so:

 ```json
 // in your package.json